IngmarBitter/defenders/md/Salvation/Baptism.md

 A fully justified Christian then is confident of his salvation and begins the process of sanctification, where as a consequence of knowing that we are saved we are eager to be obedient to all of God's commands, do good works, make disciples and teach doctrine, just as the great commission commands us to.
 The expectation is that this sanctification process will be a bumpy road with some setbacks, but overall God is working in us and we with Him to understand Him better and live increasingly according to His rule and guidance.

-The key distinction is where the act of God to save us is placed, meaning when our sins are paid for and we are indwelled with the Holy Spirit.
+The key distinction is where the act of God to save us is placed, meaning when our sins are paid for and we are indwelt with the Holy Spirit.
 Still shared in both views is that this happens when we have true, obedient faith "that" and "in" Jesus as our Lord and Savior.
 However, in the **baptism completes faith** view this level of saving faith can only be reached during the baptism, while in the **obedient faith** view saving faith is reached before baptism and becomes the reason why we choose to be baptized.
-Note that there is a subtle but important difference between the commintment to be obedient and a track record of obedient actions.
+Note that there is a subtle but important difference between the commitment to be obedient and a track record of obedient actions.
 Obedient actions demonstrate that the person is obedient.
 But a person can be obedient with no actions to show for after the mental commitment to be obedient, but before the first opportunity to act it out.
 The two views differ in recognizing this differentiation.

 ... in other words:

 **Baptism-completes-faith (necessary requirement):** In this view baptism is the **occasion** at which Jesus' atoning death, **the means of salvation**, is applied to the believer's life.
 It is not the act of baptism itself that saves, nor the the faith in Jesus that it represents, but both in unison trigger God choosing to apply Jesus' sacrificial death to clear our sin guilt.
 Baptism completes the process of coming to faith and only during the baptism can this faith be called obedient faith.
 It sees baptism as a first step of obedience that is part of the salvation process, but not a work that merits salvation.
 This is similar to not counting as works making a commitment to Christ or praying a prayer.

 **Obedient-faith (baptism is consequence of salvation):** In this view when we have true, obedient faith that Jesus is divine, died, was buried, rose and is alive today; we acknowledge and repent of our sin; trust in Jesus as our Savior to atone for our sin guilt; and finally commit to make Him our Lord and follow His commands - then God "saves us" by applying Jesus' sacrificial death to clear our sin guilt and sending the Holy Spirit to indwell us.
 Consequently, we are changed and motivated to demonstrate our obedience to Christ through being baptized.
 Hence, the decision to be baptized is a consequence of salvation.
-Note that the refusal to be baptized is a good reason to question the sincerity of belief and commitment to Christ and by extension it puts the state of salvation into question.
+Note that the refusal to be baptized is a good reason to question the sincerity of belief and commitment to Christ, and, by extension, it puts the state of salvation into question.

 #### Roadmap

 We first offer a *statement of the challenges* and then an *assessment of the challenges* to each view, and then go verse by verse to see how those challenges are grounded in the Bible, organized into three groups of verses.

-1. The first group is in the section on *water vs spirit baptism*, where we see that none of the examples of baptisms in the New Testament have spirit baptism at the same time as water baptism.
+1. The first group is in the section on *water versus Spirit baptism*, where we see that none of the examples of baptisms in the New Testament have Spirit baptism at the same time as water baptism.

 2. Next, in the section *Emphasis on Faith*, we see that salvation is also taught in the Bible without any mention of baptism, which resonates easily with the obedient-faith view but is harder explained on the baptism-completes-faith view.